EslamRM/multi-tenant-notifications-app/README.md

 ```

 ##### Configure the `.env` File
-Create a `.env` file in the project root directory and add the following:
+Create a `.env` file in the settings.py directory and add the following:
 ```plaintext
 SECRET_KEY=your_secret_key
 DEBUG=True